odin-lang/odin-lang.org/content/docs/faq.md

 Array programming is available in Odin; this removes some of the need for operator overloading when creating mathematical libraries.

 ### What does `distinct` do?
-`distinct` makes a type declaration distinct from its base type
+`distinct` makes a type declaration distinct from its base type.

 ```odin
 Int_Alias :: int;